mwbowers/mwbowers.github.io/manuals/programming/what-s-new/new-in-4.0.md

  Additionally, the value that used to be saved with the key  `"ASNA_MonarchCommandParm"` has been removed and transferred to the `JobSession.CommandParm` property.

 ### Your Non-Display File Pages
 Any usage of the methods or properties mentioned above will required changes to your non-display file pages.
-It is useful to go thru the description on [Calling a Program from a Non-DisplayFile Page](/manuals/enhancements/enhancing-ui/calling-program-from-non-displayfile-page.html) where you will see the use JobSession class being used.
+It is useful to go thru the description on [Calling a Program from a Non-DisplayFile Page](/manuals/enhancements/enhancing-ui/calling-program-from-non-displayfile-page.html) where you will see the use `JobSession` class being used.

-Note that you may need to call the `Command.CommitJobSession` if you modify the `JobSession` and do not `Command.Call` a program as the last operation of your Non-Display File page action. `Call` commits the `JobSession` prior to giving control the called program.
+Note that you may need to call the `Command.CommitJobSession` if you modify the `JobSession` and do not `Command.Call` a program as the last operation of your Non-Display File page action. `Call` commits the `JobSession` prior to giving control to the called program.

 ### ASNA Provided Pages